slvDev/YoutubeDownloaderJS/README.md

 ```
 node app.js YoutubeURL
 ```
-Script will create unique folder for each video
+The script will create a unique folder for each video

 #### Done